JMU Psychology Projects and Training Opportunities

 Motivation Research Institute (MRI)

-JMU’s Motivation Research Institute (MRI) is seeking a number of undergraduate students to help support our research and outreach efforts during the 2016-2017 academic year as a Psyc 203 or 403 experience.
+JMU's Motivation Research Institute (MRI) is seeking students to help support our research and outreach efforts during the 2017-2018 academic year as either a Psyc 203 or 403 experience.
 If you are interested, please log onto our website at http://mri.cisat.jmu.edu to find out more about our mission, history, and the type of projects that we do.
 Then if you are still interested, contact Dr. Kenn Barron for a formal application at email@example.com.
-While most students will start in the Fall semester, there is a possibility that students could begin over the summer.

 Multiple Chemical Sensitivity